tloen/tloen.github.io/_posts/2022-01-03-ristretto.md

 Besides his vessel's shattered wreck he waits \
 For some auspicious movement in the stars \
 To tide him on his journey.
 Ought he wait, \
-Or has he withered long before his years?
+Or has he withered long before his time?